 Less reputable companies may use plant-based proteins such as lentils to “fill out” a ration because it is a cheaper protein source than animal-based proteins.
 The quantity and quality of the protein is a very important element to consider when examining a prospective dog food for your pet.

-If home cooking or raw feeding is being considered, always consult a veterinary nutritionist to help formulate a balanced ratio.
+If home cooking or raw dog food feeding is being considered, always consult a veterinary nutritionist to help formulate a balanced ratio.
 It is also imperative to be informed of the associated responsibilities, risks, and consequences of unbalanced diets and health complications often affiliated with home cooking and raw diets.

-Legumes and DCM in Dogs
+Legumes and Dilated Cardiomyopathy in Dogs

 The exact cause that leads to the development of DCM in dogs is not known yet.
 Still, certain factors such as genetics, breed predisposition, and possibly nutritional links are being investigated.
 Breeds commonly affected include Golden Retrievers, Boxers, Great Danes, Dobermans, and Labradors.